w3f/polkadot-wiki/docs/learn/learn-xcm-instructions.md

 The following presents the practical mapping of instructions to some of the core functionality to XCM [[sdf](./learn-xcm.md/#core-functionality-of-xcm)](./learn-xcm.md/#core-functionality-of-xcm).

-### Programmability
+<Tabs groupId="operating-systems" values={[ {label: 'Programmability', value: 'program'}, {label:

-These are the primary instructions that enable programmability and branching to be possible.
+'Functional Multichain Decomposition', value: 'fmd'} ]}> <TabItem value="program"> These are the primary instructions that enable programmability and branching to be possible.
 Branching in this context is the ability for errors and logic to be handled as needed when dealing with a message.

 - [`ExpectAsset(MultiAssets)`](https://github.com/paritytech/xcm-format/tree/master#expectassetmultiassets) -
   Checks if the Holding register has a specific amount of assets, throws an error if it doesn't.